gracesng/betty-bot/README.md

 ## About
 Project is deployed using the serverless framework.

-Harold runs as a nodeJS Lambda which is triggered on a Cron Schedule.
+Betty runs as a nodeJS Lambda which is triggered on a Cron Schedule.
 He uses the `groups.info` Slack API to retrieve a list of user's for a channel and then sends a question to the channel via a webhook.
-You can access Harold's slack integration options from here: https://api.slack.com/apps/A81E1D9U1 If you do not have access PM @sean on Slack to be added as a contributor.
+You can access Betty's slack integration options from here: https://api.slack.com/apps/A020HRG9CRY If you do not have access PM @sean on Slack to be added as a contributor.

 The list of questions is provided as a separate text file resource to the main application logic.

 ## Blacklisting Users

 Since the `groups.info` returns all members of a group, it will also return inactive users and bots.
-Harold has a simple blacklist mechanism which takes an array of userID's and reselects a user if a blacklisted user is chosen.
+Betty has a simple blacklist mechanism which takes an array of userID's and reselects a user if a blacklisted user is chosen.
 To blacklist a user, simply add their userID to the memberBlacklist array in `handler.js`.

 ## Deploy

-To deploy harold, configure serverless credentials locally and then run:
+To deploy Betty, configure serverless credentials locally and then run:

 `sls deploy --aws-profile default --verbose`